Artist Mark Heckman attracted attention to

 Click to see more of Mark Heckman’s art .

-Mark Heckman on a wide variety of projects during
+Mark Heckman on a wide variety of projects over the course of

 he works with the Grand Rapids Griffins and